Parteš

 Parteš (Serbian Cyrillic: Партеш) or Partesh (Parteshi), is a town and municipality located in the Gjilan District of Kosovo.
 The municipality was established on 19 August 2010.
 It is inhabited by Serbs, and as of 2013, it has an estimated population of 5,300 inhabitants.

 Settlements

 The municipality consists of town of Parteš and two villages: Pasjane and Donja Budriga.

 Culture

 The settlements of Parteš, Donja Budriga and Pasjane are inhabited by ethnic Serbs.
 There are four Serbian Orthodox churches within the municipality.
 There are pilgrimage sites at medieval religious ruins.
+There is also one cultural center in Parteš, one in Donja Budriga, and one in Pasjane.

 Economy

 The economy is based mainly on dairy production and small trade.

 Education

 There are two primary schools and five secondary schools within the municipality.

 Demographics

 The municipality of Parteš is inhabited by ethnic Serbs.
 The ECMI calculated, based on 2010 and 2013 estimations, that the Parteš municipality was inhabited by 5,300 Serbs (99.96%).

 According to the 2011 census, which is unreliable due to partial boycott by Serbs and other minorities, the settlement of Parteš alone had 478 residents, all of whom were Serbs (100%); the Parteš municipality had 1,787 residents, 1,785 of whom were Serbs (99.9%).
 The municipality of Parteš includes the town and two villages.
 It is one of the Serbian enclaves in Kosovo (located outside Serb-inhabited North Kosovo), alongside five other municipalities: Gračanica, Štrpce, Novo Brdo, Ranilug and Klokot.
+After the Brussels Agreement of 2013, representatives of Serbia and Kosovo agreed that the municipality was to become part of the Community of Serb Municipalities.